As of 2020 there are still no regulations associated with Laguiole cutlery.

 Note that we do not work with any manufacturer that takes advantage of the above dilemma.

-IMPORTANT FACT!
 Except for some exotic wood handles types (i.e. ebony, rosewood, etc.) Forge de Laguiole, Fontenille Pataud, Laguiole Village and Chateau Laguiole do not outsource any suppliers outside of France to make pocket knives.
 Note that some high quality blade stock such as 12C27 Sandvik stainless steel are imported from Sweden.
-Additionally, some of the packaging included with the above manufacturers are manufactured outside of France in order to keep retail value.
+Additionally, some of the packaging included with our French cutlery manufacturers are manufactured outside of France in order to keep retail value.

 It is important to be aware that Laguiole is not a manufacturer or a brand of knives but rather the name of a small village in the department of Aveyron in France.
 The village of Laguiole is where the famous style of cutlery we know today first appear - more about Laguiole history here.
 This style of knife first appeared in the small village but unfortunately the name was never registered and, as a result became part of the public domain.
 It is a fact that anyone can use the name "Laguiole" and place it on cutlery related items regardless if the objects are made in France or have a 'Laguiole" design/style.